 Conrad Murray’s Interview about his Book on Michael Jackson

 This is what Conrad Murray and actor Risitas have to say about Michael Jackson (a parody).
-If you can’t see the subtitles please enable them by pressing “CC” – the tab at the bottom left.

 This video was inspired by Risitas (actor) and Conrad Murray (so-called doctor) who was found guilty of involuntary manslaughter of Michael Jackson and sentenced to 4 years in prison.
 He served half the sentence and was released from jail because of overcrowding.
 Now he has self-published a “tell-all” book about his deceased patient.

 The video is based on Murray’s narrative, kindly presented to the world by Radar Online, The Sun, The Mirror and other esteemed sources.

 Michael Jackson’s Killer, Dr. Conrad Murray, “Publishes” E Book And No One Buys It

 Someone asked me today if the “book” written by Dr. Conrad Murray, the man who killed Michael Jackson, had been published.